Jennow House: 18th century

 The property was home to 20 residents in three households at the time of the 1787 census.
-Urban Floer, a ship captain, resided in the building with his wife Lovise Floer, their three children (aged two to sic) and one maid.
+Urban Floer, a ship captain, resided in the building with his wife Lovise Floer, their three children (aged two to six) and one maid.
 Carsten Carstensen, a bookkeeper, resided in the building with his wife Scharlotte Carstensen, their two-year-old son and one maid.
 Christopher Kindler, a birk judge, resided in the building with his wife Maria Sophie Kindler, their three children (aged one to seven), two maids and three brewers.

 In 1787, Kindler also purchased Ringgården in Tårnby.
 His economy was rather poor and he sold it again in 1793.

+Rohde family

 The present building on the site was constructed in 1792 for brewer Mathias Rohde.

-19th century

 The property was home to three households at the 1801 census.
 Mathias Rohde resided in the building with his wife Christence Cathrine Rohde, his wife's 20-year-old daughter Karine Kolstre, two brewery workers, a soldier and two maids.
 Mogens Jensen Nørager, an equipment master (equipagemester), resided in the building with his wife Ane Hedevig Nørager, their three children (aged 13 to 20), two foster children (aged eight and 21), three lodgers, a housekeeper and a maid.
 Sophie Charlotte Leth, widow of ship captain Captain Mogens Rabe Rabeholm (1749-1886) and consul Jens Ancker Adrian Leth (1759-17995), resided in the building with her five children (aged eight to 20), her niece Birgitte Cecilie Larsen, one maid and the merchant (grosserer) Hans Georg Christensen.

 The property was listed as No. 52 in the new cadastre of 1806.
 It was at that time owned by caotain and brewer Christian Aars.